Marvin Gaye: What's Going On and subsequent success

 In August 1973, Gaye released the Let's Get It On album.
-Its title track became Gaye's second No. 1 single on the Hot 100 The album was later hailed as "a record unparalleled in its sheer sensuality and carnal energy".
+Its title track became Gaye's second No. 1 single on the Hot 100.
+The album was later hailed as "a record unparalleled in its sheer sensuality and carnal energy".
 Other singles from the album included "Come Get to This", which recalled Gaye's early Motown soul sound of the previous decade, while the suggestive "You Sure Love to Ball" reached modest success on the R&B charts, while also managing to make the pop top 50, its success halted by radio refusing to play the sexually explicit song.

 In the 1970s, Gaye's sister-in-law turned her attention to Frankie Beverly, the founder of Maze.
-Marvin took them on his tours and featured them as the opening acts of his concerts and persuaded Beverly to change the band's name from Raw Soul to Maze.
+Gaye took them on his tours, featured them as the opening acts of his concerts, and persuaded Beverly to change the band's name from Raw Soul to Maze.

-Marvin's final duet project, Diana & Marvin, with Diana Ross, garnered international success despite contrasting artistic styles.
+Gaye's final duet project, Diana & Marvin, with Diana Ross, garnered international success despite contrasting artistic styles.
 Much of the material was crafted especially for the duo by Ashford and Simpson.
 Responding to demand from fans and Motown, Gaye started his first concert tour in four years at the Oakland–Alameda County Coliseum on January 4, 1974.
-The performance received critical acclaim and resulted in the release of the live album, Marvin Gaye Live! and its single, a live version of "Distant Lover", an album track from Let's Get It On.
+The performance received critical acclaim and resulted in the release of the live album, Marvin Gaye Live! and its single, a live version of "Distant Lover", an album track from Let's Get It On, reached the Billboard charts, peaking at No. 12 on the soul chart later that November.